ipfs/specs/IPIP/0000-ipns-lagrange-replication.md

 ### Security

-To prevent old IPNS records from being replicated, the optional 5th step stated in https://github.com/ipfs/specs/blob/main/naming/pubsub.md#protocol should be followed.
-This should make replay attacks difficult to execute.
+To prevent old IPNS records from being replicated, the optional 5th step stated in [IPNS over PubSub protocol](https://github.com/ipfs/specs/blob/main/ipns/IPNS_PUBSUB.md#protocol) MUST be followed.
+This makes replay attacks difficult to execute.

 IPFS nodes **must** check the current number of record holders before accepting to hold the IPNS record.
 Without this check, a record holder with a high threshold value could over replicate an IPNS record.